 Enjoy two days at sea as your ship makes its way toward Greenland.
-Your Expedition Team might offer a lecture today on this historic voyage; you might also take in a movie, join a fitness class, do some dancing in the lounge, attend a cooking demonstration, or simply curl up with a book from the library.
+Your Expedition Team might offer a lecture today on this historic voyage; you might join a fitness class, do some dancing in the lounge, attend a cooking demonstration, or simply curl up with a book from the library.

 Revel in the beauty and nature of Nanortalik, Greenland

 Nanortalik means “the place with polar bears,” and though you won’t find too many within the city limits, if you scan the ice packs as they float by you might just spot one of these white ursine wonders lounging about.
 Otherwise, the southernmost town in South Greenland has plenty to attract your eye, as Nanortalik is carved by deep fjords and surmounted by jagged peaks.

 Nanortalik is South Greenland’s adventure capital, attracting mountaineers, climbers, kayakers, and extreme sport enthusiasts from around the world.
 After breakfast on board, your Expedition Team will coordinate some soft adventures for you to choose from, based on local conditions.

 Cruising the Prince Christian Sound along the coast of Greenland

 Enjoy another relaxing day at sea, perhaps indulging in a spa treatment, sipping cocktails in the lounge, and attending onboard workshops presented by your expedition crew.
 As you take in the scenery from the decks, you might notice that the icebergs have a uniquely blue color.
 That is because the icebergs in southern Greenland are older and denser with less air.